Malmö University Publications

 Sjöstridskolan, Karlskrona.

-A framework for developing learning environments and teachers’ didactic spatial competence2022Conference paper (Refereed)
+A framework for developing learning environments and teachers’ didactic spatial competence2022Conference paper (Other academic)

 Abstract [en]